Samismywaifu/Beginning-Hypnosis/docs/ELR.md

 ## Focused Relaxation
 Fun little videos designed to help you relax into a trance, very safe for beginners.
 The videos are typically focused around a part of her body or an object.
 I don't have any specific recommendations for her flies, as they're all good starting points.
 If you're struggling to pick one to start with, I'd recommend one that has an induction.

+## Tessa Fields
+Haven't had a chance to listen to her files yet.
+No current comments.
+### Tessa Teaches Trance
+Series focused on how to go into trance, focuses on breathing and relaxation.